ohmewho/appbuilder_docs/user/concepts/recordRules/RecordRules.md

 **Update Record** - This action allows you to change values on the current record (submitted in the form).\
 **Insert Connected Object** - This action creates a record that is connected to the form record.
 After selecting this action choose the connected record field to insert.
 Then values for the new record can set.\
 **Update Connected Record** - This action changes or sets values on a connected record (that already exists).
 After selecting this actions choose the connected record field to update.
-Then set which values to update on the connected record
+Then set which values to update on the connected record.\
+**Remove Connected Record** - This action can remove a connected record from the submitted record.
+This removes the connection only, the record will not be deleted.

 ## Values